slhome2010/attributipro.doc/docs/problems.md

 ## Conflicts with Other Modules {#error-conflict}

-If you are using multiple modules that work with attributes, keep in mind that most of them, like **Attribut&co**, modify the product editing form or replace it with their own version.
-In such cases, **Attribut&co** integration may not function correctly, and database conflicts may occur.
+If you are using multiple modules that work with attributes, keep in mind that most of them, like **Attribut&pro**, modify the product editing form or replace it with their own version.
+In such cases, **Attribut&pro** integration may not function correctly, and database conflicts may occur.

 Additionally, compatibility issues have been identified with modules that use different versions of `jquery.ui`, such as `Admin_quick_edit_product_opencart1.5x.vqmod`.
 This issue has been resolved in recent versions.